Landsberg-Lech Air Base: World War II

 The first assigned aircraft were Dornier Do 17E and 17M bombers.
-On 1 August 1939 the Do 17s were replaced by the Heinkel 111, and the unit was designated as Kampfgeschwader 51.
+On 1 August 1939 the Do 17s were replaced by the Heinkel He 111, and the unit was designated as Kampfgeschwader 51.
 During World War II, this unit saw combat on all war fronts.
 Landsberg, meanwhile, was utilized primarily for pre-flying and general training.

 Late in the war, two attacks by USAAF B-17 Flying Fortress bombers knocked out three of the base's hangars, all the runways, and damaged many of the grounded aircraft.
 Toward the waning days of the war, most of Germany's best radar technicians were sent to Landsberg Air Base.

 In 1945, a U.S. Armored Division swept into the area.
 On 28 April the base was occupied.

 1995 the publication "Das SS-Arbeitslager Landsberg 1944/45: Französische Widerstandskämpfer im deutschen KZ" of the Citizens´ Association “Landsberg in the 20th century” around the critical local historian Anton Posset made it known for the first time that in addition to the 11 concentration camps around Landsberg/Kaufering known to that date, there was another concentration camp in Landsberg, which was located on the Landsberg air base.
 It was mainly French forced labourers who were accommodated there.
 The camp was not subject to the Dachau concentration camp command.
 Among the forced laborers was Georges Charpak who later won the Nobel Prize in Physics.
 On the occasion of the 50th anniversary of the liberation of this concentration camps, a German-French commemorative plaque, donated by the Citizens´ association, was inaugurated on May 1, 1995 by Anton Posset and Marcel Miquet, vice president of the organization "Amicale des Anciens de Dachau" at the gymnasium in the air base.

 USAF use

 Company "C" of the Army's 843rd Engineer Aviation Battalion arrived on 17 May to rehabilitate the base.
 A high priority was assigned to runway repair – to make the airfield operational.
 With the runway project completed, an Air Depot Group moved in and began repairing buildings for living quarters, mess facilities and so forth.
 The personnel moved from their tents into rebuilt quarters as they were completed.
 In January 1946 the 862nd Engineer Battalion arrived to complete the repair of bombed out facilities.

 In 1947 the USAF 7280th Air Base Group was established at Landsberg as a detached unit of Erding Air Base.
 In 1949, the base was designated as Landsberg Air Base and placed under the command of the 2d Air Division.
 On 1 May 1950 the base support unit was designated the 7030th Headquarters Support Group.

 During the Cold War, it was a United States Air Force base.

-USAF Units stationed at Landsberg were:
+Major USAF Units stationed at Landsberg were: